TUM-Journey/ase/README.md

 # Backend specific
 ETHEREUM_WALLET_PASSWORD - a password for your wallet used to post attendances to the blockchain ETHEREUM_WALLET_FILE  - a path to your wallet file used to post attendances to the blockchain

+# Android specific
+ETHEREUM_ATTENDANCE_TRACKER_URL - a url of the contract on the public blockchain explorer web
 ```

 An example .bash_profile may look like: